 Robotic Hernia Repair?

-Robotic surgery is a newer technique for repairing hernias.
-Like laparoscopic surgery, robotic surgery uses a laparoscope and is performed in the same manner (small incisions, a tiny camera, inflation of the abdomen, and projecting the inside of the abdomen onto a monitor.
+Robotic surgery is the most advanced technique for repairing hernias for repairing hernias.
+Like laparoscopic surgery, robotic surgery uses small incisions, inflation of the abdomen, and a small camera projecting the inside of the abdomen into a screen.

 Using the da Vinci® robot, the surgeon makes a few small incisions in the abdomen and uses long, thin instruments and a tiny camera.
 The camera projects to a video monitor in the operating room to guide your surgeon during the operation.